chronosphereio/calyptia-vivo/docs/vivo-basic-usage.md

 35.225.96.210
 ```

-2.b.4 Accessing the web UI through the Internet
+2.b.4 Accessing the web UI through the Internet.

 You can get access to the Vivo web user interface by using a browser and requesting the following URL: http://\<Public-Node-IPAddress\>:\<Mapped-Port\>/vivo/  where \<Public-Node-IPAdress\> is the public address of your node and \<Mapped-Port\> is the port which was mapped when the LoadBalancer service was created.
 For example:

 http://35.225.96.210:30204/vivo/

-2.b.5 Forwarding logs, metrics and traces to VIVO
+2.b.5 Forwarding logs, metrics and traces to VIVO.

-You can forward logs, metrics and traces to Vivo  by adding the following lines to the fluent-bit configuration file.
+You can forward logs, metrics, and traces to Vivo  by adding the following lines to the fluent-bit configuration file.

 ```yaml
 [OUTPUT]